philipperemy/name-dataset/README.md

 from names_dataset import NameDatasetV1 # v1

 # v2
+# The V2 lib takes time to init (the database is massive).
 m = NameDataset() # init it only once in your app because the V2 takes much more time to init than the V1.
 # The scores are calculated based on the frequencies of the names for a given country.
 For example, the
 # most popular first name in Morocco is Mohamed so Mohamed will have a score of 100.